forwards/website_source/README.md

 in the build.

 There are currently three  different types of content on the website, described further below.
-In all cases `r draft: true` can be added to the YAML to indicate the file is a draft and should not be included in the build website.
+In all cases `draft: true` can be added to the YAML to indicate the file is a draft and should not be included in the build website.

 ### Top-level pages